Vincent Stomatitis

 • Differentiated from other periodontal diseases by rapid onset, pain, ulcerated gingival mucosa, and “punched out” crater-like lesions of interdental papillae (1)

-• Most common bacteria include Fusobacterium, Prevotella intermedia, and spirochetes.
+• The most common bacteria include Fusobacterium spp., Prevotella intermedia, and spirochetes.
 Concomitant infection with Epstein-Barr virus, herpes simplex virus, and type 1 human cytomegalovirus is common.

 • Synonym(s): Vincent angina; Vincent disease; trench mouth; fusospirochetal gingivitis; acute necrotizing ulcerative gingivitis (ANUG); necrotizing ulcerative gingivitis (NUG)

-• Necrotizing gingivitis, necrotizing periodontitis, and necrotizing stomatitis are classified together under the umbrella term necrotizing periodontal disease (NPD).
+• Necrotizing gingivitis, necrotizing periodontitis, and necrotizing stomatitis are classified together under the umbrella term “necrotizing periodontal disease (NPD).”
+Necrotizing gingivitis is confined to the gingiva without a loss of peridontal attachment or alveolar bone support.

 Epidemiology